 Perhaps that’s why possessions and encounters with “evil spirits” have diminished over the years.
 Who has time for them?
 Between app updates, endless fast food options, Netflix, ordering items from eBay, and the eternal endless stream of content on the internet, who has the time or energy for waking up?

-The denser our egocentric tendencies become, the less we’ll search for change in any real way, and the further we’ll run from cultivating the freedom and responsibility that accompanies awakening to our higher potential.
+The denser our egocentric tendencies become, the less we’ll search for change in any real way, and the further we’ll run from cultivating the freedom and responsibility that accompanies a spiritual awakening to our higher potential.

 So how can we prevent these anti-awakening forces from dragging us down into the darkness of unconsciousness?
 Here are some recommendations: